doantronghieu/Nexus/others/docs/projects/IPVM/doc-ai.md

 ## Implementation Roadmap

-The development and deployment of IPVM Sentinel AI will follow a phased approach to ensure quality, reliability, and user adoption.
+The development and deployment of IPVM Platform AI will follow a phased approach to ensure quality, reliability, and user adoption.

 ### Phase 1: Foundation (Q2-Q3 2025)